anaxite/tgdp-asciidoc-templates/contributing-guide/guide-contributing-guide.md

 * Conversational tone and voice: We're excited to have you join the project!
 Now that you've joined, check out the following ways you can contribute.
 * Formal tone and voice: Thank you for your interest in joining the project.
 The following are ways you can contribute.

+## Best practices

+Open source projects name this file in all caps to make it easier to discover: CONTRIBUTING.md.

 ## Template overview

 Throughout the contributing guide template, you will see the following: